hemanth2k42/ethvaxmodule4/README.md

 - **Burning**: Users can burn their tokens to reduce the supply.
 - **Transfer**: Users can transfer tokens to other addresses.
 - **Redemption**: Users can redeem tokens for exclusive items listed in the store.

+## Prerequisites
+MetaMask: Make sure you have MetaMask installed and set up.
+Ether: Ensure you have enough Ether in your MetaMask wallet to cover gas fees.
+Remix IDE: We'll use Remix IDE for deploying the contract.

 ## Contract Details